seebs/libbaggotry/ReadMe.txt

 		Like merge, but tries to get everything into stacks of exactly size, and coalesce leftovers into a single stack.
 	Library.LibBaggotry.slotspec_p(slotspec)
-		Returns true if 'slotspec' is a valid slotspec Library.LibBaggotry.rarity_p(rarity)
+		Returns true if 'slotspec' is a valid slotspec.
+As a bonus feature, if slotspec is of the form char_identifier:slotspec
+		yields slotspec, charspec (two values) so you can do fancy things like look in other inventories.
+	Library.LibBaggotry.rarity_p(rarity, permissive)
-		Returns a non-nil value if 'rarity' is a valid rarity (one of 'trash', 'common', 'uncommon', 'rare', 'epic', or 'relic') Non-nil values are 1 for trash and increase with quality.
+		Returns a non-nil/false value if 'rarity' is a valid rarity In fact, returns three values in such cases;
+			quality, name, { r, g, b }
+		The quality is a value starting at 1 for trash and increasing monotonically, the name is a canonicalized name, and 'permissive' controls whether rarity_p tries to translate non-standard names such as 'purple' or 'white'.
+		(The returned name is canonicalized.)
+Ordering is: trash
+			common
+			uncommon
+			rare
+			epic
+			relic
+			quest
+	Library.LibBaggotry.queue(func, args)
+		Appends func to the Bagground Processing (SM) queue.
+		Items registered this way are processed, one per frame, in the order they were queued.
+The argument list is stored and passed in when the function is invoked.
+	Library.LibBaggotry.char_identifier(character, faction, shard)
+		yields "Shard/faction/Character", using provided values or
+		the current shard, faction, or character.
+	Library.LibBaggotry.char_identifier_p(string)
+		Determines whether string looks to be a valid char_identifier.